Skyyo/samples/README.md

 - Container transformations. eg. small circle from bottom end of the screen floats to the center of the screen and changes it's size.
 Both back& forward animations should be flawless and tested across PD.
 - Spolier animation on text, like in Telegram Android
 - add snowflakes as modifier like [here](https://youtu.be/FgZvs1BsAxE), but snowflakes that actually look like snow.Relate to my gist [here](https://gist.github.com/Skyyo/adbc9f30f1f4a50bc587958ccd442dff), it's a working solution for view system inspired by Telegram Android hidden winter feature, circa 2019.
 Modifier should handle being added to different view types ( please use common sense in case there are blockers )
 - Circular reveal animation.
 Ensure it can be used with Fragment based project, or show 2 different samples.
-Info: [1](https://pspdfkit.com/blog/2020/change-android-themes-with-circular-reveal-animation/), [2](https://dev.to/bmonjoie/jetpack-compose-reveal-effect-1fao), [3](https://proandroiddev.com/change-theme-dynamically-with-circular-reveal-animation-on-android-8cd574f5f0d8), [4](https://github.com/frogermcs/InstaMaterial/blob/Post-8/app/src/main/java/io/github/froger/instamaterial/ui/view/RevealBackgroundView.java#L71-L98)
+Info: [1](https://pspdfkit.com/blog/2020/change-android-themes-with-circular-reveal-animation/), [2](https://dev.to/bmonjoie/jetpack-compose-reveal-effect-1fao), [3](https://proandroiddev.com/change-theme-dynamically-with-circular-reveal-animation-on-android-8cd574f5f0d8), [4](https://github.com/frogermcs/InstaMaterial/blob/Post-8/app/src/main/java/io/github/froger/instamaterial/ui/view/RevealBackgroundView.java#L71-L98).
+There is a [library](https://github.com/canopas/Intro-showcase-view) which needs to be tried out, maybe that's exactly what is needed
 - circular reveal upon changing theme
 - cool transformation animations in google owl sample
 - complex motion layout example ( currently it supports only 2 states so might be left for later )